infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Sharing intimate personal details with the child
 - talking/discussing erotic scenes from a movie

-## EMERGENCIES & NATURAL DISASTERS
+## Emergencies & Natural Disasters
 According to Rainbow Homes, CCIs need to be prepared for the following emergency situations
 - Child missing
 - Death of a child or caregiver